JPatrick9793/Udacity_Neighborhood_Map/README.txt

 2) Open index.html with your browser of choice
 3) Have fun!
 4) Use the drawing manager to draw shapes which narrow down your searchbox selection
+5) Enter an address into the filter section, and select a distance to filter out locations too far away

 At the top of the aside there are 3 buttons:
 - the eraser button will erase all searchbox results from the aside.
 - the paintbrush will toggle the drawing manager on/off
-- the database button will drop the default hard-coded markers onto the map
+- the database button will drop the default hard-coded markers onto the map (dropped onto map by default when page is opened)

 --------------------------